pilartomas/beeai-workshop/docs/Introduction_acp_beeai/lab-2/README.md

 **Expected Results:**

 You should see both the triage output (structured data about the ticket) and the response output (a human-like customer service response) in the server response.

+### 6. Clean Up

+Stop the ACP agent servers using `Ctrl + C` or exiting the terminal where it is running.